MaterializeInc/materialize/doc/developer/design/20210412_postgres_sources.md

 In order to keep the initial scope manageable a few assumptions are made.
 Lifting those assumptions will be part of the goals for future work.

-* **The upstream database doesn't require complex authentication or TLS connections.** This constraint will be lifted shortly after the MVP.
-This will involve adding syntax (possibly WITH options) in the connector syntax and threading them through to the postgres driver.

 * **The schema will remain static for the duration of the source.** When creating a postgres source a list of upstream tables will be specified either explicitly by the user or by introspecting the upstream database.
 After that